Cheapest car insurance for new drivers – which is the best?

 • Take a driving course - Taking an enhanced driving course or qualification can be seen as a positive by insurers and they may deem you less of an insurance risk.
 As a result, you may see a reduction in your car insurance premium.

 • Drive a less powerful vehicle - Cars are placed into insurance groups which help to determine the cost of the policy.
 Choosing a car in a lower insurance group can help to save money on your car insurance premium.
-Find out more in our article 'Cheapest cars to insure in the UK in 2022'.
+Find out more in our article, 'What is the cheapest car to insure in the UK'.

 How to buy car insurance if you’re a new driver